 Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Prefers moist, acidic, organically rich soils in part shade.
 Mulch the root zone.
 May be grown as a large, multi-stemmed shrub or trained as a single trunk tree.

-Mountain silverbell is native to the Appalachian Mountains of Tennessee, North Carolina and Georgia.
+Halesia monticola, commonly called mountain silverbell, is native to the Appalachian Mountains of Tennessee, North Carolina and Georgia.
 Although it may grow to 40-80’ tall in its native habitat, it is usually seen in cultivation as a smaller, upright-spreading, deciduous tree or large shrub rising to 20-40’ tall.
 It is similar to H. carolina (formerly listed as H. carolina var. monticola) except its flowers are larger.
 Bell-shaped, shallow-lobed, white flowers appear in clusters (3-5 flowers per cluster) in spring (April-May).
 Flowers give way to four-winged fruits (dry drupes to 2” long) that mature in fall.
 Elliptic to oblong-obovate medium green leaves (to 4-8” long) are attractive throughout the summer.
 Leaves turn yellow in fall.
 Exfoliating bark provides some winter interest.
-Genus name honors Stephen Hales (1677-1761), British clergyman and plant physiologist.

 No serious insect or disease problems.